ul-fmf/tydi-form-site/resources.md

 ### Eff

 Eff is the first programming language with first-class algebraic effect and handlers, created by Andrej Bauer and Matija Pretnar.
-It has inspired the development of similar langauges and incorporation of algebraifc effects and handlers into other programming languages and programming libraries.
+It has inspired the development of similar langauges and incorporation of algebraifc effects and handlers into other languages and libraries.

 * Website: [`https://www.eff-lang.org`](https://www.eff-lang.org)
 * Source: [`https://github.com/matijapretnar/eff`](https://github.com/matijapretnar/eff)